microsoft/TypeScriptSamples/todomvc/README.md

 ## Caveats

 ```
-This sample uses local storage and will not run properly on Internet Explore if run
+This sample uses local storage and will not run properly on Internet Explorer if run
 from the local filesystem.
 Instead, host the sample from a web server (eg. IIS).